Skip to Content

 Palm plantations on the drive to Bukit Lawang.

-Many baby orangutans were kept as pets during this time and often killed when they became too big or strong to control.
+Many baby orangutans were kept as pets during this time.
+They were often killed when they became too strong to control.
 Other orangutans were hunted down or killed during the process of deforestation.

-The orangutan rehabilitation centre began to attract international and domestic tourists wanting to see orangutans.
+The orangutan rehabilitation centre began to attract tourists wanting to see orangutans.
 The proceeds from the orangutan treks went towards the rehabilitation of the orangutans, aiding both parties.

-All of the semi-wild orangutans living in the orangutan rehabilitation centre in Bukit Lawang are Sumatran orangutans.
+All of the semi-wild orangutans helped by the Bukit Lawang orangutan rehabilitation centre are Sumatran orangutans.

 Getting to Bukit Lawang